faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

     - a physical ID (ensuring all created policy and role related to it is unique and trackable in Cloud Formation synthesize)
     - a custom name
     - a destroy policy (to auto remove the resource when stack is delete by creating a dedicated default lambda to perform the action)
     - a Key Management Service (kms) key if applicable to encrypt data (at rest or data transit depends on nature of service.
-If for s3 bucket, data has no movement so it is encryption at rest).
+If for s3 bucket, data has no movement so it is encrypted at rest).
 In this project the encryption is using client side managed, which means the credential encryption and decryption detail is managed by AWS
     - a logGroup -> to monitor resource via CloudWatch
     - a tagging -> ensuring all constructs are trackable and easy to manage bill (if complex project require isolation of billing to specific region or specific pipeline phase)